 Shelf Mounting Home Theater Projectors – Pros, Cons, and General Issues

-To be more specific, short of listing dozens of projectors, let's just say, that virtually all 3LCD type home theater projectors can be shelf mounted - I can't think of any recent 3LCD home projectors, without lens shift.
+To be more specific, short of listing dozens of projectors, let’s just say, that virtually all but three or four 3LCD type home theater projectors can be shelf mounted.

-LCoS projectors designed for home theater (JVC, Sony, Pioneer), also all have vertical lens shift (not not necessarily "business LCoS" projectors like some Canon's which sometimes find their way into home theaters).
+LCoS projectors designed for home theater (JVC, Sony), also all have vertical lens shift (not not necessarily “business LCoS” projectors like some Canon’s which sometimes find their way into home theaters).

-For example, although Optoma has an extensive line of home theater projectors (more models than anyone else), all are DLP, and none have lens shift.
+For example, although Optoma has an extensive line of home theater projectors (more models than anyone else), all are DLP, yet you would be hard pressed to find one projector sporting adjustable vertical shift.

 BenQ, on the other hand, offers lens shift in most of its home theater projectors, with it only absent in a couple of entry level models.